austinhuang0131/barinsta-docs/docs/tos.md

 ## Rules

 * Your usage of this app should constitute human use.
-* Do not use this app for social media marketing purposes.
 * Should you reuse content downloaded from this app, please make sure you are legally allowed to use them.
 I respect your right to control your data, so remember to respect others' rights, including copyrights.
 * You must abide by all enforceable provisions of applicable Instagram terms.
 * You must disclose any account bans caused by this app.
 [See below.](#disclosure-of-banned-accounts)